SaltedFishXD/EEG-Based-Objective-Measurement-of-Temporal-Profiles-of-Emotion-Intensity/README.md

 # EEG-Based-Objective-Measurement-of-Temporal-Profiles-of-Emotion-Intensity
-This is the PyTorch implementation of the training process in our reserach:
-"EEG-Based Objective Measurement of Temporal Profiles of Emotion Intensity"
+Repetition code of the model for the paper "EEG-Based Objective Measurement of Temporal Profiles of Emotion Intensity" in pytorch

 In this work, we are investigating emotion intensity profile based on EEG signals.
 # install